sdeschaine/BIOL3070--Deschaine-/Warm-up-mosquitoes_Deschaine.md

 We first organized the mosquito blood meal data by location and bird species, summing the number of feedings at sites with and without WNV-positive pools.
-This information allowed us to quantify how often mosquitoes fed on each host across different locations.
-By preparing the data this way, we could later compare host usage between WNV-positive and WNV-negative sites in a clear, structured manner.
+By preparing the data this way, we could compare host usage between WNV-positive and WNV-negative sites in an organized way.
+This information then allowed us to quantify how often mosquitoes fed on each host across different locations.

 ## Barplots